The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 1. Skerries (13-minute drive)

 Skerries in North Dublin is a small fishing town with two beaches and a surprising number of sights to see.
 In our guide to the best things to do in Skerries, you’ll find everything from Skerries Mills and walks to the many great restaurants in Skerries and more.

 2. Newbridge House And Farm (27-minute drive)

-Newbridge House is Ireland’s only Georgian mansion which is fully furnished with its original furniture and artifacts.
-A short 30-minute drive from Dublin’s City Centre, it is also well served by bus and rail.
+Newbridge House is Ireland’s only Georgian mansion which is fully furnished with its original furniture and artefacts.
+A short 30-minute drive from Dublin’s City Centre, it is also well-served by bus and rail.
 Wander around the Park, take a guided tour of the Castle, and discover the animals at the farm.

 3. Malahide (30-minute drive)